 For example, if you are a runner who is wearing a weighted vest and you want to improve your time.
 You can research the latest athletic gear technology and it will give one second or two, but take off the weighted vest and you’ll be amazed how much faster you will be.
 In today’s life, most of us are logging around weighted vest, but looking to feel more energized and run faster.
 We chug coffee after coffee, red bull after red bull, stimulant after stimulant, but drop the dead weight and you’ll automatically go faster.

 So what is your weighted vest?
 Too little sleep, disorganised desks, high sugar diets, dysfunctional relationships, food sensitivities, overloaded work schedules…the list goes on.
-Close that chapter of exhaustion and in many ways sickness and enter the New Year with a bang with these 6 tips.
+Close that chapter of exhaustion and in many ways sickness, with these 6 tips.

 1. Free Yourself